 The result of executing an activity flow is a WorkflowResults object, which contains:

-- The dictionary of output parameter, which are all context properties that were used and updated while running the activity flow.
+- The dictionary of output parameter, which are all context properties were used, and were updated while running the activity flow.

-- The Workflow Status, to tell if the activity flow is completed, or aborted.
+- The Workflow Status, to tell the activity flow is completed, or aborted.

 Each activity flow contains several activities, each with a distinct purpose, such as calculating discounts.
 You can reuse activities among activity flows.
 This division provides greater flexibility and easier management of business rules.
 To change the business rules associated with checkout, Episerver Commerce lets you incorporate your own workflows.
-See Customizing Order Processing Activity Flows.
+See Customizing Order Processing Activity Flows for more information.

-Classes in this topic are available in the following namespaces:
+Classes in this topc are available in the following namespaces: